lucaxgomex/algebros/README.md

 # algebros
-Blog for sharing and create mathematical content.
+Blog for sharing and creating mathematical content.